leipinji/leipinji.github.io/_posts/2018-05-23-NERDTree-Usage.md

 ## creating a new file or folder in vim using NERDTree

-	press `m` to open a menu with a list of actions
+	pressing `m` to open a menu with a list of actions.

 ![command](../figure/NERDTree-m.png)

+	pressing `a` to add a new childnode.
+A childnode can be a file or folder depending if you add a forward slash (/) or not.

+## open a file

+	pressing `Ctrl + w` will change between different bookmark

+	pressing `s` will open a file or folder in vsplit

+	pressing `o` will open a file or folder in hsplit